Jacob-Lockwood/japt-next/readme.md

     japt run < program.japt # interpret (very few functions have been implemented yet) echo 'program' | japt run # you don't have to save the program to a file
     ```

+## Contributing

+Builtins are defined in `src/commands.ts`.
+If you write a PR please run `pnpm gen-docs` before submitting, as I haven't gotten the chance to add CI/CD yet.